 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

-Just 6 pantry seasons completely transform the humble pork tenderloin into a meal that’s one of our family’s top 5 favorites.
-I’ve made this Oven Roasted Pork Tenderloin for well over a decade now, and it turns out perfectly every time.
+Just 6 pantry seasonings completely transform the humble pork tenderloin into a meal that’s one of our family’s top 5 favorites.
+I’ve made this Oven Roasted Pork Tenderloin with a dry rub seasoning for well over a decade now, and it turns out perfectly every time.

 Disclaimer: This post was created in partnership with Hy-Vee (Columbia).